cvollmann-teaching/exercises/README.md

     - if the solution just contains code, which is written in `solution.py` or `solution.ipynb`, then the `solution.tex` is auto-generated (simply inputs the code as listing) and thus located in the directory `build/`

-## Database Editor

-- nothing here yet
-- utilities will be provided to work with the database, e.g., to
-    - create and modify exercises in the correct format
-    - create a preview-pdf of a single exercise (see `build/print.pdf`)
-    - query the database based on the sidecar files meta.json
-- (finally consider mongoDB?!)

 ## Worksheet Generator